chapuawe2/kivylearning/LearningPath/Creating an application/README.md

   if __name__ == "__main__":

 It does a check if the code we are executing is primary or is being inherited as secondary code towards a main code.

+After that we import the widget module from the uix package that represents the user experience.
+A Widget is the main base of the content of our application, almost everything inherits from this class.